purainity/AideLua/READNE_en.md

 2. Open the project with AIDE and click `Build Refresh` (Or 'run', 'gradle assembleRelease', recommended).
 3. Click the `repack and install` button of AideLua (or `repack`, but manual signature is required) and install it.
 Test whether it can be packaged and run normally.
 4. Click the `Run` button of AideLua to test whether the installed application debugging passes normally.
+5. Do not use the Jesse205 library unless necessary.

 ## Matters Needing Attention